Mimerme/donbot.rs/README.md

 All other DonBot related code should be stored under subdirectores ```/src/don_bot/*/```.
 I call them __modules__

-Code that that does is not DonBot specific is stored under ```/src/utils/```.
+Code that that is not specifically written for DonBot (aka Code that can be easily reused)is stored under ```/src/utils.rs```.
 This includes additional things that beatify the output, filter characters from filenames, etc.

 __Sidenote on configuration__ : DonBot will always use ```config.ini```  to fetch configuration values.
 Modules and drivers should only access their own configurations specified by the section names.
 Code in ```/src/utils/``` should not read or write to it.